Written by Elizabeth Gaskell

-Missing Mom: The first Mrs. Gibson, to whose memory Molly is extremely loyal, even though she can't really remember her.
+- Missing Mom: The first Mrs. Gibson, to whose memory Molly is extremely loyal, even though she can't really remember her.

-Noble Bigot: Squire Hamley is chock-full of prejudices, but is a genuinely sympathetic character who deeply loves his family and comes to rely on Molly as if she were his own daughter.
+- Noble Bigot: Squire Hamley is chock-full of prejudices, but is a genuinely sympathetic character who deeply loves his family and comes to rely on Molly as if she were his own daughter.

-The new Mrs. Gibson fails utterly in her task of being a suitable mother-figure for Molly as she makes her transition into womanhood.
+- The new Mrs. Gibson fails utterly in her task of being a suitable mother-figure for Molly as she makes her transition into womanhood.
 Molly never learns to regard her as anything other than a Third Wheel in the family.

-Cynthia feels that if she had had Mr. Gibson for a father-figure from her childhood, she may have been a better human being.
+- Cynthia feels that if she had had Mr. Gibson for a father-figure from her childhood, she may have been a better human being.
 Eventually, her desire to rise in Mr. Gibson's esteem urges her to at least try to settle down in life.
 Mr. Gibson's feelings for her are mixed: he doesn't love her anywhere near as much as his own daughter, but nonetheless is fond of her and tries to perform his duty as her guardian.

-Parent with New Paramour: While Mr. Gibson initially considers himself happy "for his own sake" in marrying Hyacinth Clare, he is too rational and anti-sentimental to believe himself in love.
+- Parent with New Paramour: While Mr. Gibson initially considers himself happy "for his own sake" in marrying Hyacinth Clare, he is too rational and anti-sentimental to believe himself in love.
 The main reason for his decision to remarry is to find a suitable mother-figure for Molly.

-Screw the Rules, I'm Doing What's Right: Lady Harriet breaches "acceptable" standards of behaviour by commanding Mr. Preston to divulge details of his (non)-relationship with Molly so that she can salvage Molly's reputation.
+- Screw the Rules, I'm Doing What's Right!: Lady Harriet breaches "acceptable" standards of behaviour by commanding Mr. Preston to divulge details of his (non)-relationship with Molly so that she can salvage Molly's reputation.
 She doesn't quite get away with it, though, since her mother Lady Cumnor is furious and lectures her on etiquette for days.

 - Roger falls in love with Cynthia and proposes, but he has to leave England for two years, so he doesn't want her to consider their engagement binding.
 Cynthia, too, insists that nobody knows about it.
 However, her family knows, and Mr. Gibson feels honor-bound to disclose this to Roger's father under strict confidentiality.

-Cynthia became engaged to Mr. Preston when she was fifteen, in return for a loan he made to her.
+- Cynthia became engaged to Mr. Preston when she was fifteen, in return for a loan he made to her.
 She now wishes to escape the engagement, but Mr. Preston insists on holding her to her word.

-There is gossip in the town that Molly Gibson is in an improper relationship with Mr. Preston, since she has been seen alone with him in out-of-the-way places.
+- There is gossip in the town that Molly Gibson is in an improper relationship with Mr. Preston, since she has been seen alone with him in out-of-the-way places.
 In reality, Molly is simply negotiating with Mr. Preston to have Cynthia released from the engagement.

 Narrator: Now in her pretty evening dress, with her hair beautifully dressed, her delicate complexion flushed a little with timidity, yet her movements and manners bespeaking quiet ease, Roger hardly recognized her, although he acknowledged her identity.
 He began to feel that admiring deference which most young men experience when conversing with a very pretty girl: a sort of desire to obtain her good opinion in a manner very different to his old familiar friendliness.

-When Molly acknowledges that she has been seeing Mr. Preston in secret, Mr. Gibson is momentarily devastated and feels that his faith in her has been broken.
+- When Molly acknowledges that she has been seeing Mr. Preston in secret, Mr. Gibson is momentarily devastated and feels that his faith in her has been broken.
 He accuses her of having disregarded "the commonest rules of modesty and propriety".
 But of course, it is Not What It Looks Like, since Molly has simply been interceding with Mr. Preston on Cynthia's behalf to release her from an unwanted engagement.

-Wicked Stepmother: Deconstructed.
+- Wicked Stepmother: Deconstructed.
 While Hyacinth Gibson nee Clare is shallow, self-centered and incapable of putting herself in Molly's shoes, she treats Molly as well as she is capable of treating anyone.
-She definitely does not favour her own daughter Cynthia over Molly, partly because she is jealous of Cynthia's beauty and cannot get her own way with Cynthia.
+She definitely does not favor her own daughter Cynthia over Molly, partly because she is jealous of Cynthia's beauty and cannot get her own way with Cynthia.